Cultura da Vinha - Zona Norte

 In this area, stands out the Lajido de Santa Luzia, an urban agglomerate classified as Landscape of the Pico Island Vineyard Culture – UNESCO World Heritage.

-It is noticeable five lava fields, all with scientific and landscape interest: Cais do Mourato - Cachorro, Lajido - Arcos, Arcos - Cabrito, Cabrito and Baía do Gasparal.
+It is noticeable five lava fields with scientific and landscape interest: Cais do Mourato – Cachorro, Lajido – Arcos, Arcos – Cabrito, Cabrito and Baía do Gasparal.

-In this area, the fig tree had greater importance in terms of culture, a fact that motivated varied types, including circular, rectangular or quadrangular.
+In this area, the fig tree had greater cultural importance, which motivated varied types of plots, including circular, rectangular or quadrangular.

 Regarding endemic flora, stands out the presence of Spergularia azorica, Festuca petraea and Azorina vidalii.